 Our JK class proudly presented their learning in French and Music to their parents yesterday.
 Singing and performing was followed by story time with the principal, and a fun activity with their parents.

-This new format for our first JK concert is less formal, and allows our youngest students to perform for their parents in a more familiar setting.
-They did a wonderful job, singing and reciting, and sharing with their families.
+This new format for our first JK concert of the year is less formal, and allows our youngest students to perform for their parents in a more familiar setting.
+We were so proud of them as they enthusiastically sang, recited, and shared with their families.

 Our Kids Can Too action club holds a clothing drive each year.
 The donations are delivered to New Circles, a local organisation the provides a clothing bank and other services to newly arrived immigrant families.